 We love The Thrifty Couple and they come up with some amazing ideas.
 This Homemade Magic Eraser Wall Wash is just one example of their genius.
 As you can see above, it really works!

-To make your own Magic Eraser Wall Wash add 1/2 a teaspoon of Borax to shallow bowl, add hot water.
+To make your own Magic Eraser Wall Wash add 1/2 a teaspoon of Borax to a shallow bowl, add hot water.
 Stir until it dissolves.

 Add the teaspoon of Baking Soda and mix well together until the water looks clear and colorless.
 If you purchase Magic Erasers you’ll find they can crumble away quite quickly after a few uses.
 It’s best to use an ordinary sponge to clean stains with the Wall Wash recipe.
 This way, you’ll be saving money as the sponge will last longer.

 How To Use Magic Erasers In Your Home